seesee010-learn/aoc-2025-1/README.md

 This is a template you can use to solve [Advent of Code | Day 1, 2025](https://adventofcode.com/2025/day/1).

+> [!NOTE]
+> For programming language showcases only show part 1 as part 2 would take a whole other algo.

 ## More...

 This repo only publishes the source code of the solved puzzle.